AIRTucha/amonad/README.md

 # Amonad
 [![Build Status](https://travis-ci.org/AIRTucha/amonad.svg?branch=master)](https://travis-ci.org/AIRTucha/amonad) [![Coverage Status](https://coveralls.io/repos/github/AIRTucha/amonad/badge.svg?branch=master)](https://coveralls.io/github/AIRTucha/amonad?branch=master)

 Implementation of *Maybe* and *Result* monads compatible with async/await.
+Learn more about monads [here](https://dev.to/airtucha/functors-and-monads-in-plain-typescript-33o1).

 *Maybe* is a container dedicated for the handling of a data which might be missing.
 Typically, it is used for representation of optional values.
 It allows prevent usage of Nullable objects. *Result* is an expansion of *Maybe* which can additionally carry the reason of unavailability.
 It is mainly utilized to represent the output of an operation which might fail since *Result* is also capable of containing an error message.